Not every person who comes your way will be a customer. Here’s when to say no to a gift basket order.

 She wants something for nothing

-One potential customer asked me to buy African violet plants in 100 individual pots for her sister’s upcoming wedding.
+One potential customer asked me to buy African violet plants in 200 individual pots for her sister’s upcoming wedding.
+More about this situation is explained in this article.
 The flower pots were to be placed on each reception table.

 Buying flowers for this person could have been part of that expansion, but here’s the kicker.
-She knew where the violets were sold, asked me to go there to buy them, and then I’d have to find a place to store live plants before the wedding.
+She knew where the violets were sold, asked me to go to that location to buy them, and then I’d have to find a place in my studio to store live plants weeks before the wedding.

 Prepare to gasp.